World Woman Pro-Wrestling Diana Tag Team Championship

 The World Woman Pro-Wrestling Diana Tag Team Championship is the primary tag team title in the Japanese professional wrestling promotion World Woman Pro-Wrestling Diana.
 The title was introduced in 2013.
-There have been a total of twenty-one reigns shared between eighteen different teams consisting of twenty-six distinctive champions and three vacancies.
+There have been a total of twenty-two reigns shared between nineteen different teams consisting of twenty-seven distinctive champions and four vacancies.

 Like most professional wrestling championships, the title is won as a result of a scripted match.
-The current champions are Caffeine and Crush (Ayako Sato and Debbie Keitel) who are in their second reign as a team whilst it's the fourth individually for Sato.
+The current title holders are Ayaka (Ayako Sato and Hanako Nakamori) who are in their third reign as a team.

 Title history

 On December 15, 2012, Diana announced the establishment of the Tag Team Championship, with a tournament to be held in the following month to crown the first champions.
 On January 28, 2013, Kaoru Ito and Tomoko Watanabe became the inaugural champions after defeating Kyoko Inoue and Sareee in a tournament final.